 Place: The “place” will depend on the target audience.
 For example, when targeting Millennials and digital natives (ex: Instagram, TikTok), a marketing strategy should be different than when targeting corporate professionals (ex: LinkedIn) or families (ex: Facebook).
 Timing goes hand in hand with the location.
 Asking key questions about the needs, whereabouts, and habits of users in their specific environment (geographic, economic, etc.) can help determine the optimal strategy to launch a marketing campaign.

 Switching from a “commodity” to “community” mindset is key, and this can be done by creating an emotional connection.
 Operators are not just selling a service as a service provider; they are providing a new set of experiences, a new way of living, and new opportunities to interact with the greater community.
 By leveraging the power of emotions in a marketing strategy, conversion grows significantly.

 Referral marketing schemes allow users to integrate new members into the existing community via special offers or promotional codes.
 In fact, studies show that there is a higher retention rate among customers referred by current customers (nearly 40%) and that they are 4 times more likely to refer customers to the brand once they have integrated themselves.

 7) Leverage the data

 Want to learn more?
-Download the full report today for more exclusive insights into making your carsharing service successful!
+Download the full report today for more exclusive insights about successful carsharing service!